ToyotaCRDL/mahos/docs/_sources/overview.rst.txt

 - It is straightforward to conduct an initial measurement using a GUI node, and then write an ad-hoc automation script to run many measurements with different parameters because the GUI node and the script are seen as equivalent clients from the measurement logic node.
-  The GUI will visualize the data even when the measurement is started by the script.
+  The GUI can visualize the data even when the measurement is started by the script.
 - We can inspect the instrument's status or perform ad-hoc operations on the instrument at run time without shutting down any nodes.
   This is because the operation requests from measurement logic nodes and ad-hoc ones are equivalent